www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

         * [ ] `deploy.test.extensively.at`
     * [ ] Build everything via `mvn clean install` at `net.splitcells.network.hub`.
     * [ ] Simplify `deploy.remote`.
+* [ ] Safe user credentials as salted hashes.
+* [ ] If external ACME server is not available, but the certificate is still valid, that service should be able to start successfully and not crash at start.
 * [ ] Playwright based test sometime do nothing.
     * [x] Avoid XSL errors in systemd logs.
     * [ ] Maybe there is also a problem, when the submitted problem is optimized, but not fully solved. -> No, Playwright is not working.